 You can actually do these standing or sitting.
 Yippee.
-I always suggest standing so you can work your core and lower body at the same time (balance and strengthen lower back) these are pretty easy to do sitting down as well.
+I always suggest standing so you can work your core and lower body at the same time (balance and strengthen your lower back) these are pretty easy to do sitting down as well.

 I couldn’t find a decent image for this exercise or any other back exercise so please take a minute to check out this great article over at womenshealthmag.com for 17 great back workouts with videos on how to do them.

-Chest presses and flies
+Chest presses and flys

 If you happen to have a stability ball kicking around use that too!!

-Presses are done almost the same except you don’t extend your arms out like you are flying.
-They stay close to your sides and you push straight up!
+Presses are done almost the same, except you don’t extend your arms out like you are flying.
+They stay close to your sides, and you push straight up!

 I feel that lunges and squats are the best bodyweight leg exercises you can ever do.
 Hard, yes.
-Effective, also yes.
+Effective, also, yes.